People Are Spending $1,000 On A New iPhone X And Then Immediately Shattering It

 The newest iPhone, which starts at $999, has a ton of fancy bells and whistles.
 It also — like other new models the iPhone 8 and iPhone 8 plus — features an all-glass body, which allows for wireless charging.

-However, anyone who owns an iPhone knows there is one important question to ask of any new model: what are the chances I am going to shatter this thing?
+However, anyone who owns an iPhone knows there is one important question to ask of any new model: What are the chances I am going to shatter this thing?
 The answer, according to many tech bloggers and reporters, is high.

 Apple claims the pricey smartphone is "the most durable glass ever in a smartphone, front and back."